i2p/i2p.www/i2p2www/spec/proposals/152-ecies-tunnels.rst

 -----------------------------------------------------------------------

 These keys are explicitly included in ElGamal BuildRequestRecords.
-For ECIES BuildRequestRecords, these keys are derived from the DH exchange.
+For ECIES BuildRequestRecords, the tunnel keys and AES reply keys are included, but the ChaCha reply keys are derived from the DH exchange.
 See [Prop156]_ for details of the router static ECIES keys.

 Below is a description of how to derive the keys previously transmitted in request records.